-The old boy of the Chamafumbu pride was noisy.
+The old boy of the Chamafumbu pride was roaring.

-Maybe it was because he is affected by the eerie light of a full moon, which made him want to fill its monochrome clarity with the sounds of his roaring.
-The drawn out rumbles of his moaning bellows had ruffled the evenness of my sleep..
+Maybe he was affected by the eerie light of a full moon, which made him want to fill its monochrome clarity with the sounds of his bellows.
+The drawn out rumbles of his moans had ruffled the evenness of my sleep..

-Somewhere far away upstream on the opposite side of the river one of the Mushingashi pride was also sounding off.
-Over there, two young short-mained males recently dethroned the old king.
+Somewhere far away upstream on the opposite bank of the river one of the Mushingashi pride was also sounding off.
+Over there, two young short-mained males had recently dethroned the old king.

 This is one of the few places in the world where there is no fence between the roar of a lion and yourself.
-It produces a visceral emotion which is evidence enough of how many countless thousands of years lions were an extant part of our ancestor’s daily reality.
-I challenge any one to not feel that tingle of fear when it is night and a pride of lions is on the hunt close by.
+It produces a visceral emotion which is evidence of how many countless thousands of years lions were an extant part of our ancestor’s reality.
+I challenge any one to not feel that tingle of fear at night and a pride of lions is on the hunt close by.
 Darkness is when a lion is at its most aggressive and fearless.
 The unwary and nocturnally reckless amongst our forbearer’s were eaten.

-Now, before dawn the birds had already begun to rouse and the big Leadwood and Acacia trees began to take form.
+Now, before dawn the birds had begun to rouse and the big Leadwood and Acacia trees started to take form.
 So too did the shapes of the shower and chitenge structures across the open space of the camping area.
-The full moon which had earlier been hazed over by high alto stratus was more revealed as it brushed the landscape with the silver dust of its light.
+The full moon which had earlier been hazed over by the frills of fine stratus clouds was more revealed as it brushed the landscape with the dust of its silver light.

 As the serenading of the robin increased in intensity the slightly less deafening amplitude of Chamafumbu’s vocalizations allowed me to overcome my reticence to rouse.

 Soon I was sitting in the predawn dimness with my bare legs extended towards the fire.
-The rekindled embers were wedged in the V formed between my sandals as my feet hooked over each other.
-I took my time sipping my coffee, French pressed in my African style, very strong, sweetened with two spoons of sugar and mellowed with a dash of powdered milk, it was perfected with two rusks to dunk in it.
+The rekindled embers were wedged in the V formed between the sandals as my feet hooked over each other.
+Taking time to sip my coffee, french pressed in my African style, very strong, sweetened with two spoons of sugar and mellowed with a dash of powdered milk, it was perfected with two rusk biscuits to dunk in it.

 I drank with quiet shallow sips, with minimal arm movement.
-I didn’t want to disturb the small herd of Puku that had spent the night out in the openness of the grassy dambo.
-A few of the doe’s which had scampered into the bush line as I had moved out to sit next to the fire, were now cautiously venturing back to graze close to where I sat.
+It would be a pity to disturb the small herd of Puku that had spent the night out in the openness of the grassy dambo.
+A few of the doe’s which had scampered into the bush line as I had moved out to sit next to the fire, were now cautiously venturing back to graze close by.

-The wisps of steam rising from the cup made the outline of the antelope fade before my eyes, then, as the vapor curled in a different direction, they reappeared with perfect clarity.
+The wisps of steam rising from the cup made the outline of the antelope fade before my eyes, then, as the vapor curled sideways they reappeared with sharpened shapes.
 The steam leaned this way and that as it was nudged sideways by the almost imperceptible drift of the air.
-Its heavier coolness pressed it slowly between the trunks of the trees, and their surrounds of shrubs, from where it slowly slid across the open expanse of the grass before it slipped down to settle in the broad rut of the river bed.
+Its heavier coolness pressed it gradually between the trunks of the trees, from where it slowly slid across the open expanse of the grass before gently spilling into the broad rut of the river bed.

 It was early, and it was Sunday.
 Without guests at the lodge Sunday has a relaxation in its routine.
 Things start later than on the other days.

 Later I would head across and share another cup of coffee with Morse the manager and get an update on what it happened, if anything, while I was away.
-Or I could take the boat and head a few clicks upriver to meet with Alan.
-I was curious if he was aware of anything unusual in his sector of the Lunga-Luswishi.
+Or I could take the boat and head a few clicks upriver to meet with neighboring Alan at his hunting camp.
+I was curious if he was aware of anything unusual in his sector of our Lunga-Luswishi area.
 He could brief me on developments with our cooperative anti-poaching activities.

-But that would only be after I had met Dimas to get a report on the elephants and missing scout.
-He had left a message that he would be back from follow-up patrol sometime today.
+But that would only be after I had met Dimas to get a report on his follow up on the elephant poaching incident and the scout missing from his team.
+He had left a message that he would be back from his tracking patrol sometime today.

-Probably I should head across and download the messages from the lodge’s painfully slow satellite link.
-I could come back and read and check the email from the cyber elsewhere as I waited.
+Probably I should head across to download my messages from the lodge’s painfully slow satellite link.
+I could come back and read and check the email from the cyber elsewhere.

-Or I could ignore it all.
-I could experience the wonderful escape from the rest of the frenetic apostasy of modern progress.
+Or ignoring it all, I could experience the wonderful escape from the rest of the frenetic apostasy of modern progress.
 Why put in the effort?
 Was I really making any dent in the wounds of Africa.
 The world was getting jaded with the images of dead elephants and rhino’s with hacked off horns.
 They were ‘annoyingly’ getting in the way of mankind’s sense of spiritual entitlement.

-My tent was pitched on the edge of the altar of one of nature’s last cathedrals, the Kafue.
+My tent was pitched on the edge of the altar of one of nature’s last cathedrals, the Kafue National Park.
 Here I felt I could commune with any of the conventional Gods of the Universe.
-I didn’t need to pay high fees in an attempt to find the peace and harmony of soul on the couch of a psychologist, or in the austerity of time spent in an ashram.
-But if the message from the outside shrines was to be believed, all of the world was given to us by some deity, so why should I interfere with some poacher stealing from the tithing bowl of this church.
+I didn’t need to pay high fees to find the peace and harmony of soul on the couch of a psychologist, or in the austerity of soul spent in an ashram.
+But if the messages from the outside worlds religious shrines were to be believed, all of the world was given to us by some deity, so why should I interfere with some poacher stealing from the tithing bowl of natures vast church?
 Nobody really seemed to care all that much.
 The killing of an elephant was not a high crime or misdemeanor.

 By mid-morning outside the tent it was hot, and hotter inside.
-I furled up all of the tent’s window flaps to let in the breeze flowing across the dambo and tickling the leaves on the trees sufficiently for me to detect the faint rustles of their response.
+I furled up all of the window flaps to let in the breeze flowing across the dambo as it also tickled the trees sufficiently for their leaves to rustle a response.

 By late afternoon Dimas had yet to appear.
-Finally I decided to have a shower and shave and got ready to go over and join Morse for a sundowner.
+Finally I decided to have a shower and shave and got ready to go over and join Morse for a sundowner drink.

-While shaving the sound of distant thunder mixed with the splash of water in the hand basin.
-Back next to my tent, as a precaution I unfurled and secured the window covers, in case it rained a tad before my return.
+In the background came the sound of distant thunder.
+As a precaution I unfurled and secured the window covers, in case it rained a tad before my return.

-Walking the short distance between the camp area and the lodge, a few spits of rain dimpled the sandy surface of the road.
+Walking the short distance between the camp area and the lodge spits of rain dimpled the sandy surface of the road.

-Despite the growing ominousness of the distant thunder, It seemed that it would remain that way for a while.
-But it was as if someone had quickly flicked off the lights.
+Despite the growing ominousness of the distant thunder, I judged that a storm was not imminent.
+But then it was as if someone had quickly flicked off the lights.
 Leaving my tent it was with the light of afternoon.
 Five minutes later and halfway down the road it was dusk!
-This is how it is in Africa.
-As soon as the sun sets, day is done, and it is dark.
-But now it was more pronounced.
-I sensed that the clouds were coalescing above me.
+In Africa a soon as the sun sets day is done, and it is dark.
+But this was more pronounced.
+I sensed that the clouds were coalescing oveerhead.